This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.

 - Requires cable Internet service.
-Approved by Comcast Xfinity and Xfinity X1, Cox, Charter Spectrum, BrightHouse, WOW!, CableOne, RCN, Mediacom and other cable service providers.
-ELIMINATE CABLE MODEM RENTAL FEES UP TO 156 DOLLARS PER YEAR.
+Approved by Comcast Xfinity and Xfinity X1, Cox, Charter Spectrum, BrightHouse, WOW., CableOne, RCN, Mediacom and other cable service providers.
+Eliminate cable modem rental fees up to 168 dollars per year.
 (Savings are shown for Xfinity and vary by provider).
-NOT COMPATIBLE with Verizon, AT&T, CenturyLink and other fiber optic, DSL or satellite services.
-Model MG7540 DOES NOT have a phone jack.
-This model CANNOT be used for making or receiving telephone calls.
+Not compatible with Verizon, AT&T, CenturyLink and other fiber optic, DSL or satellite services.
+Model MG7540 does not have a phone jack.
+This model cannot be used for making or receiving telephone calls.

-- Built-in high-speed WiFi router with AC1600 Wi-Fi provides Internet access for WiFi devices including smartphones, notebooks, tablets, game stations, HDTVs, Amazon Echo, Google Home, Chromecast, Roku, Amazon Fire TV, and AppleTV.
-Four 10/100/1000 Gigabit Ethernet LAN ports provide wired connections to Windows and Mac computers, HDTVs, game stations, streaming TV devices, and other Ethernet-capable devices.
+- Built-in high-speed Wi-Fi router with AC1600 Wi-Fi provides Internet access for Wi-Fi devices including smartphones, notebooks, tablets, game stations, HDTVs, Amazon Echo, Google Home, Chromecast, Roku, Amazon Fire TV, and AppleTV.
+4 10/100/1000 Gigabit Ethernet LAN ports provide wired connections to Windows and Mac computers, HDTVs, game stations, streaming TV devices, and other Ethernet-capable devices.

 If you have a standard internet plan, this cable modem is great.
 You get fast and reliable internet connection without the hitches.
 It’s a wonderful choice for your cable internet subscription.